epn-ml/IWF-ICMEs/README.md

 # Credits

+This ML pipeline or parts thereof is open source and can be used by anyone for their research.
+However, this does not mean that credits shouldn't be given to the main developers.

 If you want to use this ML pipeline or parts thereof for your own research, please **provide credits to the developers** in the following way:

 1. For the **first two publications** resulting from the use of this ML pipeline or parts thereof